 A good measure of scientific progress would be one that is based on which orders of magnitude we can influence and to what degree we can control them.J Mark Morris July 9, 2019

 NON-DETERMINISM AND FREE WILL

 If we are NOT in a simulation, then some events are non-deterministic and we have free will.
-Every quantized energy transfer from particle to particle is a reaction that proceeded.
-Mass-energy waves are not so much transactions as they are fluctuations of continuous energy (temperature) between (condensed) standard matter and the superfluid.
-Therefore temperature is both quantized and continuous.
+Every quantized energy transfer from structure to structure is a reaction that proceeded.
+Gravitational energy waves are not so much transactions as they are fluctuations of continuous energy between (condensed) standard matter and the spacetime æther.
+Therefore energy is both quantized and continuous.